fbpx

 September 30, 2025

 Deadline for CAC vote.
 All CAC votes must happen on or before this date.
-If the vote fails, then the application process does not advance any further.
+If the vote fails, then the casino’s application does not advance any further.

 More details on the timeline can be found in a June 28, 2024 press release from the Gaming Facility Location Board.